dcarroll/sfdx-djc-plugin/README.md

   $ datatree djc:data:examine

 OPTIONS
-  -o, --objects=objects                           (required) Comma separated list of objects to fetch -t, --targetdir=targetdir                       (required) target directoy to place results in -u, --targetusername=targetusername             username or alias for the target org; overrides default target org
+  -m, --maxrecords=maxrecords                     [default: 10] Max number of records to return in any query -o, --objects=objects                           (required) Comma separated list of objects to fetch -t, --targetdir=targetdir                       (required) target directoy to place results in -u, --targetusername=targetusername             username or alias for the target org; overrides default target org